 The backdrop revealed at times a line of slate reminiscent of a Kyffin Williams painting.
 Milky white light pierced from the sides of the stage, or closed down the rear panel mimicking the terrifying effect of cataracts on the shepherd’s vision.
 This lighting was used with sound effects, sometimes of the farmer’s world, sometimes reminiscent of John Cale’s early sound experiments, acting as breaks between the tales.

-The play is quietly political in its insistence on the importance of our NHS and in its celebration of Welsh farming, it also pays tribute to the cultural heritage of Wales through its artistic references.
+The Stick Maker Tales is quietly political in its insistence on the importance of our NHS and in its celebration of Welsh farming, it also pays tribute to the cultural heritage of Wales through its artistic references.
 Somehow it offers a sense of continuity and solidity in the face of rapid change.
 The digital world has little impact on a mud-soaked field or a ‘yow’ (ewe) giving birth, and the environment evoked here slows the world.
 At a time when we have identified loneliness as one of the greatest threats to our mental health, and when there is a rise in the incidence of suicide amongst farmers in Wales, this play brings to life the struggles faced by our rural communities.

 You might also like…